-- Avoid and then mitigate adverse impacts on the level of service provided to local and regional communities by existing social services, facilities and infrastructure. - Mitigate potential health and well-being impacts on local communities. - Enhance community cohesion and contribute to the community through supporting local communities' activities.
+- Minimise adverse impacts on the level of service to local and regional communities from existing social services, facilities and infrastructure. - Mitigate potential health and well-being impacts on local communities. - Enhance community cohesion and contribute to the community through supporting local communities' activities.